 I work out of a decolonized mindset, meaning I factor in how oppressive, racist, sexist and ageist people and systems affect your mental health.
 By utilizing EMDR, I can work with clients who have experienced mental, emotional, physical and relational trauma.
-Specifically, I collaborate with clients in using EMDR to focus on traumatic memories and reduce the emotional impact of the trauma.
+Specifically, I collaborate with clients in using behavioral, psychoanalytic, psychodynamic and trauma-focused frameworks to focus on traumatic experiences, memories and reduce the emotional impact of the trauma, neurodivergence, anxiety, depression, bipolar disorder and OCD tendencies.
 This helps adult (18+ years old) clients decrease, resolve or eliminate negative responses to memories and impact related to trauma.
 This is a process focused on instilling hope.
-Meaning, you'll learn some ways to deal with stress, distress, triggers and anxiety related to trauma and related anxiety, depression and more.
+Meaning, you'll learn some ways to deal with stress, distress, triggers and anxiety related to trauma and related anxiety, depression, dissociation and more.
 You'll also break cognitive (and negative) associations resulting from trauma and develop more positive thought patterns and belief systems.
 You'll build a healthier relationship and awareness of your body and be better attuned to how trauma has affected your attunement to yourself.

 I also utilize other modalities that combine imagery, mindfulness, spirituality, and cognitive techniques in a structured treatment plan designed to meet each client’s specific treatment needs.
 I provide trauma counseling and assess, diagnose and treat anxiety, depression, and difficult life transitions complicated by grief and/or early childhood trauma.
 Together we work through shame, guilt, family conflict/intergenerational trauma, sexual, emotional and physical abuse, parental neglect or abandonment that causes flashbacks, avoidance patterns, hypervigilance, mistrust, intrusive thoughts, fear and more.
 I am a voracious learner so adding new modalities to my toolbox is always at the forefront of my mind.
 Empowering others to take the essential steps can lead to incredible and powerful results.